microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 If you are already running something like Apache or IIS locally, you don't need to create any kind of storage account.
 1. use your web server settings to expose the `outputs\package` folder as readable.
 Ensure it is available via HTTPS.
 2. set that as a feature flag setting on the portal url. the feature flag will be `feature.workbookGalleryRedirect=[your url]`
-   - so you'll end up with something like https://portal.azure.com/?feature.workbookGalleryRedirect=https://localhost/package
+   - so you'll end up with something like `https://portal.azure.com/?feature.workbookGalleryRedirect=https://localhost/package`
 3. as you make changes to your templates, rebuild the package and re-upload changed content.

 ### setting up a storage account to deploy your package content
 1. create azure storage account
 2. in that storage account create blob container, like "azure_monitor_workbook_templates"
-3. in that storage account, enable CORS rules so your machine(s) can perform cross origin requests (https://docs.microsoft.com/en-us/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services)
+3. in that storage account, [enable CORS rules](https://docs.microsoft.com/en-us/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) so your machine will be able to read fro that storage account
-4. upload contents of `outputs\package` directory to the blob container (so you now have a path like "azure_monitor_workbook_templates/package")
+4. upload contents of `outputs\package` directory to the blob container (so you now have a path like `azure_monitor_workbook_templates/package` in the storage account)
 5. get the url to that folder.  it will be something like `https://[name of storage account].blob.core.windows.net/azure_monitor_workbook_templates/package`
 6. set that as a feature flag setting on the portal url. the feature flag will be `feature.workbookGalleryRedirect=[your url]`
-   - so you'll end up with something like https://portal.azure.com/?feature.workbookGalleryRedirect=https://[yourblob].blob.core.windows.net/azure_monitor_workbook_templates/package
+   - so you'll end up with something like `https://portal.azure.com/?feature.workbookGalleryRedirect=https://[yourblob].blob.core.windows.net/azure_monitor_workbook_templates/package`
 7. as you make changes to your templates, rebuild the package and re-upload changed content.